greenlucid/slot-curate/README.md

 Thankfully not much was lost.
 I remember most of the changes and I've kept track of the important stuff with my notes.

 This repo is intended for archival, not usage of any kind!
+Contract may be filled with unprofessional notes.
+Will attempt to get the "proper" solidity comment style later, but for now I just want to get it done.

 # Slot Curate